kmwandingi/ems-optimization-pipeline/docs/EMS_Technical_Report.md

 #### 3.2.1 Component Overview

-The EMS implements a sophisticated hierarchical agent-based architecture with strict "NO FALLBACKS" compliance.
+The EMS implements a hierarchical agent-based architecture with strict compliance standards (see Appendix E.4).
 This design evolved from traditional monolithic optimization to a modular, extensible system where each agent has specialized responsibilities:

 #### 3.2.2 Agent-Based Structure

 1. **Primary Optimization Layer**:
    - `GlobalOptimizer`: Orchestrates building-level optimization using MILP
    - **Production Standard**: Only `optimize_phases_centralized()` method allowed in production
-   - Legacy `optimize_centralized()` method deprecated for enhanced phase-based optimization
+   - Legacy `optimize_centralized()` method deprecated for phase-based optimization

 2. **Learning and Adaptation Layer**:
    - `ProbabilityModelAgent`: Manages adaptive learning with Jensen-Shannon divergence tracking
    - Implements dual prior system (uniform vs learned priors) with mathematical convergence
-   - Adaptive learning rates with hyperparameters: LR_TAU (20), LR_MIN/MAX (0.002-0.10)
+   - Adaptive learning rates (see Appendix E.3 for hyperparameters)

 3. **Device Management Layer**:
    - `FlexibleDeviceAgent`: Handles device-specific optimization with preference penalties